 "Oh, grown on my pig," begged the Sun.
-So the betel-nut jumped upon the pig's head and gew, but it was so heavy that the pig could not carry it and squealed all the time.
-At last the Sun saw the would have to obey the summons, and he said to the betel-nut: "Get off my pig and I will go."
+So the betel-nut jumped upon the pig's head and grew, but it was so heavy that the pig could not carry it and squealed all the time.
+At last the Sun saw the would have to obey the summons, and he said to the betel-nut, "Get off my pig and I will go."

 So Ini-init came to the ceremony, and as soon as Aponibolinayen and the baby saw him, they were very happy and ran to meet him.
 Then the people knew that this was the husband of Aponibolinayen, and they waited eagerly for him to come up to them.
-As he drew near, however, they saw that he did not walk, for he was round; and they perceived that he was not a man but a large stone.
-All her relatives were very angry to find that Aponibolinayen had married to a stone; and they compelled her take off her beads and her good clothes, for, they said, she must now dress in old clothes and go again to live with the stone.
+As he drew near, however, they saw that he did not walk, for he was round.
+They thought that he was not a man but a large stone.
+All her relatives were very angry to find that Aponibolinayen had married to a stone, and they forced her take off her beads and her good clothes, for, they said, she must now dress in old clothes and go again to live with the stone.

 So Aponibolinayen put on the rags they they brought her and at once set out with the stone for his home.
 No sooner had they arrived there, however, then he became a handsome man, and they were very happy.